Nikos Xanthoulis: Career

 Many concerts featuring performances and compositions by Xanthoulis have been broadcast on Greek and Bulgarian radio programs.
-"Two children’s operas" were premiered by the Athens Opera (1998) and the Messinian Theatre (1999) to critical acclaim and commercial success.
+"Two children's operas" were premiered by the Athens Opera (1998) and the Messinian Theatre (1999) to critical acclaim and commercial success.
 Xanthoulis has been invited by four American universities and the Music University of Tien Jin, China, in 2000 and 2001 for recitals and lectures on Greek music from the Antiquity till nowadays.

 His investigation and translations on the theory of the ancient Greek music was presented in lecture at the Boston University in 2003 at the Concordia University (Montreal), and in Ottawa.
-He composed the music for the Aeschylian tragedy “Eumenides”, which was presented in the frame of the Epidaurus FestivalL (August 2004).
+He composed the music for the Aeschylian tragedy “Eumenides”, which was presented in the frame of the Epidaurus Festival (August 2004).
 He has released three personal CDs and participated in two more CDs (published in Italy and Germany).
-The KEDROS edition published his symphonic tales “The selfish giant” (Oscar Wilde: book and CD recorded in Montreal) which was a best seller among the children’s books in Greece till September 2005 and the "Happy Prince" (2007: book and CD).
+The KEDROS edition published his symphonic tales “The selfish giant” (Oscar Wilde: book and CD recorded in Montreal) which was a best seller among the children's books in Greece till September 2005 and the "Happy Prince" (2007: book and CD).
 As a soloist he has performed with many Orchestras and in various Festivals (Ferenc Liszt Orchestra at the Athens Festival, International Festival of Sarajevo, Tashkent Symphony orchestra, Philharmony of Sofia, Tien Jin Symphony Orchestra in China, Thessalonica State Orchestra, Camerata Orchestra, National Symphony Radio Orchestra).
 Editions “Daedalus- Zacharopoulos” published his treatise on Ancient Greek Music in 2006.

 Kress Lecturer for 1012-2013 in USA and Canada by the Archaeological Institute of America.